KaiserWerk/CertMaker/docs/api.md

 your API token and you're good to go, if your account isn't disabled.
 No need to be admin.

-All routes return a ``401 Unauthorized`` in case the authentication goes wrong, a ``404 Not Found`` in case a user account corresponding to the supplied API token cannot be found.
+All routes return a ``401 Unauthorized`` in case the authentication goes wrong, a ``404 Not Found`` in case a user account corresponding to the supplied API token cannot be found, a ``400 Bad Request`` if the request was malformed or incorrectly formatted or lastly a ``500 Internal Server Error`` if something wrong happened at the server.

 ### Routes